Davek145/openhab-multiuser-proxy/README.md

 ## Access to Sitemaps

+**NOT MAINTAINED:** This is legacy Basic UI Sitemaps functionality and it is no longer maintained in version 2 of openHAB MultiUser Proxy.
+Functionality is provided and shall be working, however by default these routes are turned off in [nginx](nginx/README.md).

 A client can access a Sitemap if at least one of the following conditions is fulfilled:
 - Sitemap name exactly matches with the client's user id;
 - Sitemap name exactly matches with one of the client's orgs;